Dângrêk Mountains: Ecology

 The Dângrêk Mountain range is mostly covered by dry evergreen forest, mixed dipterocarp forest, and deciduous dipterocarp forest.
 Tree species like Pterocarpus macrocarpus, Shorea siamensis and Xylia xylocarpa var. kerrii dominate.
 There has been much illegal logging both on the Thai as well as on the Cambodian side, leaving large hill stretches denuded, vulnerable tree species such as Dalbergia cochinchinensis have also been affected.
 Forest fires are also common in the hills during the dry season.

 There is not much wildlife left in the Dângrêk Mountains.
 Wild hog, deer, barking deer, rabbit, squirrel, gibbon and civet are some of the animals to be found in the areas where there has been no habitat loss due to human encroachment.
 Among the endangered species, the white-winged duck deserves mention.

-The Phanom Dong Rak Wildlife Sanctuary is a protected area in the area of the range in Sisaket Province.
+The Phanom Dong Rak Wildlife Sanctuary is a protected area in the range in Sisaket Province.
 Other protected areas are Phu Chong-Na Yoi National Park, Khao Phra Wihan National Park, Yot Dom Wildlife Sanctuary, Huai Sala Wildlife Sanctuary, Hua Tabtan Hadsamran Wildlife Sanctuary and Ta Phraya National Park on the Thai side, as well as Banteay Chhmar Protected Landscape, Preah Vihear Temple Protected Landscape and the Preah Vihear Protected Forest on the Cambodian side.